niratpatel/Financial-Fraud-Detection-Using-Reinforcement-Learning/README.md

 ---

 ## Key Results 📊
-We tested our framework on the massive and realistic IEEE-CIS Fraud Detection dataset.
-Our hybrid RL approach decisively outperformed a powerful, highly-tuned supervised LightGBM baseline on the metrics that matter most.
+I tested this framework on the massive and realistic IEEE-CIS Fraud Detection dataset.
+My hybrid RL approach decisively outperformed a powerful, highly-tuned supervised LightGBM baseline on the metrics that matter most.

 ### Head-to-Head Performance
-While both models had a similar ability to rank transactions (ROC-AUC), our RL model was vastly superior at actually identifying fraud in a practical setting.
+While both models had a similar ability to rank transactions (ROC-AUC),the RL model was vastly superior at actually identifying fraud in a practical setting.

 | Metric | V-Final: RL Ensemble 🧠 | V0: Supervised Baseline 👀 | Improvement |
 | :--- | :---: | :---: | :---: |